A Relative Inexact Proximal Gradient Method with an Explicit Linesearch: Inexact Proximal Gradient Method

 Hence, if \(\beta \leq \tau/(2L)\), we conclude that using Lemma \ref{ineq-norm} in the last inequality.
 Since \(\gamma_1>1>\tau\) and \(\gamma_2 \ge 0\), we have that \eqref{ineq:linesearch} holds, thereby proving the first statement of the lemma.
 The last statement follows from the first one, given that the natural number \(\ell\), defined in \eqref{numb-iter-procedure}, satisfies \(\beta_{\ell} := \theta^\ell \leq \min\{\tau/(2L), 1\}\).

-This lemma provides a sufficient condition to ensure that the lower bound of the sequence generated by our linesearch is greater than $0$.
-Specifically, if $\nabla f$ is $L$-Lipschitz, then the step sizes $\beta_k$, produced through the line search \eqref{ineq:linesearch}, are guaranteed to be bounded below by a positive constant $\beta > 0$, i.e., $\beta_k \ge \beta > 0$ for all $k \in \mathbb{N}$.
-Moreover, it is possible to relax the global Lipschitz condition to something local, such as $\nabla f$ being locally Lipschitz continuous around any solution of problem \eqref{main-prob}, as was done in Proposition 5.4(ii) of \cite{BelloCruz:2016a}.
+This lemma provides a sufficient condition to ensure that the lower bound of the sequence generated by our linesearch is strictly greater than $0$.
+Specifically, if $\nabla f$ is $L$-Lipschitz continuous, then the stepsizes $\beta_k$, produced through the linesearch \eqref{ineq:linesearch}, are guaranteed to be bounded below by a positive constant $\beta > 0$, i.e., $\beta_k \ge \beta$ for all $k \in \mathbb{N}$.
+Moreover, it is possible to relax the global Lipschitz condition to something local, such as $\nabla f$ being locally Lipschitz continuous around any solution of problem~\eqref{main-prob}, as was done in Proposition 5.4(ii) of \cite{BelloCruz:2016a}.
+In fact, the proof of Lemma \ref{lem:Linesearch-Lipschitz} may be readily adapted to establish the same complexity now with respect to the locally Lipschitz constant $\mathcal{L}$. \begin{lemma}[Locally Lipschitz Condition and Linesearch Complexity] If \(\nabla f\) is \(\mathcal{L}\)-locally Lipschitz continuous at any solution of problem~\eqref{main-prob}, then any \(\beta \leq \tau/(2\mathcal{L})\) satisfies \eqref{ineq:linesearch}.
+Consequently, the linesearch procedure in Step~4 of the IPG-ELS method terminates after at most

+iterations. \end{lemma} Note that the assumption of the gradient of $f$ in problem \eqref{main-prob} being locally, rather than globally, Lipschitz continuous is commonly encountered in practice.
+For instance, this condition arises in the Poisson linear inverse regularization problem with Kullback–Leibler divergence \cite{Csiszar:1991,Vardi:1985}.
+We emphasize that this weaker assumption is required exclusively for analyzing the complexity of the linesearch procedure, as it ensures that the stepsizes generated by the proposed linesearch are uniformly bounded away from zero.
+Additionally, it may be used as sufficient condition for establishing the convergence rate of the functional value sequence.
+It is worth noting that the finite termination of the linesearch and convergence of the IPG-ELS method do not rely on such assumption.